bahrmichael/eve-pos-taxer/README.md

 ### Optional

-Python 2.7.10 with pymongo and requests if you want to run the scripts outside of Docker.
+Python 3.5.2 with `pymongo` and `requests` if you want to run the scripts outside of Docker.

 ### Environment variables